adkelley/verified_fp_agda/README.md

 These are the steps that I took to install Agda and support it in my Emacs configuration on Mac OSX using [brew](https://docs.brew.sh/).
 There are alternate installation approaches so, when in doubt, [Read the Docs](https://agda.readthedocs.io/en/latest/overview.html).

 1. brew update && brew install agda
-   - Installs agda, and agda-mode into /usr/local/bin
+   - Installs agda, agda-mode, etc. into /usr/local/bin
    - CAUTION: This brew formula also installs emacs, etc. into /usr/local/bin.
 I wish it hadn't or at least offered a way to prevent it.
 2. Add the following to your .emacs file: